bbauska/learn-javascript/README.md

 > a library built on JavaScript, simplifies common tasks, particularly
 > DOM manipulation, offering a more concise syntax .
 >
-> For modern development, JavaScript\'s native features are often
+> For modern development, JavaScript&apos;s native features are often
 > preferred due to advancements in web standards, while jQuery remains
 > relevant for legacy projects or when compatibility with older browsers
 > is a concern .
 Understanding both JavaScript and jQuery empowers